Mark Callahan ’17 Receives MIT CRE Thesis Excellence Award

 This award has been made possible through the generous sponsorship of MSRED alumnus David Deutsch ’93.
 Mr. Deutsch currently serves as Senior Portfolio Manager at ICG Alternative Credit in New York City.

 This year’s Thesis Excellence Award has been presented to Mark F. Callahan MSRED ’17.
+Mark was the 2017 Cultivating Leadership in Real Estate Prologis Fellow.

 Using Transactional and Spatial Data to Determine Drivers of Industrial Land Value